ananelson/talks/2013/infrastructure-for-reproducibility/output-site/slides.md

 Archival
 --------
-- Dexy makes it easy to upgrade projects to work with available software.
+- Dexy's minimal approach makes it easy to upgrade projects to work with currently available software.
-- Dexy can be developed to generate full project archives including software used to generate a certain run.
+- Dexy's working files and logs can be added to a project repository to record a snapshot of a particular run.
+- Dexy is highly extensible - can generate reports/archives including software used.

 Thanks